treeman/jonashietala/posts/2020-04-30-writing_a_pollen_lexer_in_pygments.markdown

 ],
 ```

 We've already seen these things before.
 The only thorn in my side here is that we use a non-greedy match `(.+?)` to match between brackets, but we used a greedy `(.+)` earlier.
 I don't have a good answer for this...
-So my code is probably broken some way here.
+This could probably be improved some way.

 But hey!
 Think positive!
-It works for the cases I've tried, for example:
+It works for the cases I need.
+For example:

 <div class="highlight"><pre><span></span><span class="vm">◊</span><span class="nv">div</span><span class="vm">[</span><span class="kd">#:class</span> <span class="s2">&quot;my-class&quot;</span><span class="vm">]{</span>
     I <span class="vm">◊</span><span class="nv">strong</span><span class="vm">[</span><span class="kd">#:class</span> <span class="s2">&quot;super-strong&quot;</span><span class="vm">]{</span>really<span class="vm">}</span> like tacos.